 HIPAA-Compliant "Safe" & Convenient Telemedicine Consultations

-Dr. Steve Vasilev is an internationally recognized excision surgeon and endometriosis specialist who focuses on robotic endometriosis excision surgery, including his personal touch with holistic natural support that includes proactive lifestyle guidance and nutritional counseling for your unique needs.
-All newly diagnosed patients seeking treatment options should contact him because he offers master surgeon expertise and holistic integrative approach tailored specifically to you!
+Dr. Steve Vasilev : An internationally recognized master robotic surgeon and endometriosis specialist focusing on endometriosis excision surgery and related malignancies.
+Experience a personal touch with holistic natural support that includes proactive lifestyle guidance and nutritional counseling for your unique needs.

-• Metastatic endometriosis (spread to other areas) and Malignant Degeneration (1%)
+Metastatic endometriosis (benign spread to other areas) and Malignant Degeneration (1%)

 Endometriosis can affect not only your pelvic organs and delicate structures, which include your bladder, ureters and rectum, but also outside your pelvis higher up in the abdomen.
 There it can involve your intestines.
-Endometriosis can spread literally anywhere in your body, including, rarely, to distant organs like the lungs (metastatic).
+Endometriosis can spread literally anywhere in your body, including the lungs (metastatic) and beyond.

 While the near future may bring molecular genetic insights into targeted prevention, today there is no reliable way to prevent endometriosis.
 In fact, there is a genetic predisposition which is not well understood.
 If you have a relative with endo, you have a 5-7x risk of being affected.
 What those genetic switches are will be uncovered soon and prevention and treatment will be enhanced.
 Meanwhile, you can do a lot towards reducing the chances it will affect you and maybe decrease endometriosis progression.
 The following are integrative insights into endometriosis reducing lifestyle modifications and is as natural a strategy for endometriosis treatment as possible.